Arctotheca populifolia

-Arctotheca populifolia is a species of flowering plant in the aster family known by the common names beach daisy, Cape beach daisy, South African beach daisy, coast capeweed, dune arctotheca, beach pumpkin, sea pumpkin, dune cabbage, and in South Africa, seepampoen, tonteldoek, and strandgousblom.
-This species is native to South Africa.
+Arctotheca populifolia is a species of flowering plant in the family Asteraceae known by the common names beach daisy, Cape beach daisy, South African beach daisy, coast capeweed, dune arctotheca, beach pumpkin, sea pumpkin, dune cabbage, and in South Africa, seepampoen, tonteldoek, and strandgousblom.
+This species is native to coastal areas of the Cape Provinces and KwaZulu-Natal in South Africa, and of Mozambique.
 It was introduced to Australia and is now a common weed of coastal areas in New South Wales, South Australia, Tasmania, Victoria, and Western Australia.

 Description

 This plant is a perennial herb with thick, ribbed, decumbent stems growing in clumps up to 30 centimeters tall.
 The herbage is woolly, gray, and fleshy.
 The white-haired leaves have oval blades up to 6 centimeters long by 5 wide, with smooth or toothed edges.
 The inflorescence is borne on a woolly, erect peduncle up to 11 centimeters tall.
 The flower head is about 2 centimeters wide with yellow ray florets 5 to 7 millimeters long and yellow disc florets in the center.
 The fruit is a white-woolly cypsela about half a centimeter long.